qubitsec/plura/proposal/en/coupang/compare-xdr.md

 The most defensible conclusion is not that PLURA-XDR is universally better across every XDR dimension.
 It is that **for Coupang’s actual web/API-heavy attack surface and operating model, PLURA-XDR can provide a more direct and operationally useful explanation layer in several critical areas**.

-That should be validated through PoC.
+That conclusion should be validated through PoC.